Most people have good intentions about saving for retirement. But few know when they should start and how much they should save.

 *This hypothetical example of mathematical compounding is used for illustrative purposes only and does not represent the performance of any specific investment.
 Rates of return will vary over time, particularly for long-term investments.
 Investments offering the potential for higher rates of return involve a higher degree of investment risk.
 Taxes, inflation, and fees were not considered.
 Actual results will vary.

 The information in this article is not intended as tax, legal, investment, or retirement advice or recommendations, and it may not be relied on for the purpose of avoiding any federal tax penalties.
-You are encouraged to seek tax or legal advice from an independent professional advisor.
+You are encouraged to seek guidance from an independent tax or legal professional.
 The content is derived from sources believed to be accurate.
 Neither the information presented nor any opinion expressed constitutes a solicitation for the purchase or sale of any security.
-This material was written and prepared by Broadridge Advisor Solutions. © 2020 Broadridge Investor Communications, Inc.
+This material was written and prepared by Broadridge Advisor Solutions. © 2021 Broadridge Financial Solutions, Inc.